mojocraftdojo/fraud_detection/README.md

    -- Gradient Boosting

-The above models are built using Scikit-learn framework
+The above models are built using scikit-learn framework

 Other than these, an Artificial Neural Network (ANNs) model is also trained to compare with the above ML models.
 The ANN model is built using Keras/Tensorflow 2.0 framework.